sabrinamaral/TheOdinProject/README.md

 This section lists the projects I have completed or are currently working on.

 - MyLibrary is a straightforward Vanilla JS project that displays a list of pre-filled sample books and provides a form to add new books.
-Additionally, it includes the functionalities to remove and read books.
+Additionally, it includes the functionalities to remove and to mark a book as read.